rabbihusenroki/Automatic-Irrigation-and-Monitoring-System/README.md

  # 2.1 Introduction
  Here i am describing the basic diagram of our system.
 After that we will introduce the required components.
 And finally, we will draw the main circuit diagram.
-# Rest of all process are provide in Code File
+# Rest of all process are provided into Code File.
+Thanks 😊